sendwithus/docs/v1/send.md

 - files (optional)          -- List of file attachments (combined maximum 7MB, see example)
 - esp\_account (optional)   -- ID of the ESP Account to send this email through. ex: esp\_1a2b3c4d5e
 - locale (optional)         -- Template locale to send (ie: en-US)
-- version_name (optional)   -- Name of the template version to send (overrides A/B tests and test api keys)
+- version_name (optional)   -- Name of the template version to send (overrides A/B tests)

 #### Sample Request: